 In early 2018, 12-year-old Alyssa Lino Alcaraz passed away after her strep throat, which would go on to cause fatal complications, was allegedly initially misdiagnosed as the flu.
 Alcaraz's case makes it clear that it's important to know from the beginning how to tell the difference between strep throat and the flu virus; even in less extreme cases, knowing how to tell the difference between the two will help sufferers clarify symptoms, get more accurate treatment, and get back to full health faster.

-Strep throat, or a streptococcal infection, is a bacterial infection that requires treatment with antibiotics, while the flu virus can't be targeted with antibiotic drugs and is usually treated with antivirals or by supporting the body until the immune system fights the virus off.
+Strep throat, or a streptococcal infection, is a bacterial infection that requires treatment with antibiotics, while the flu virus can't be targeted with antibiotics and is usually treated with antivirals or by supporting the body until the immune system fights the virus off.

 "In general, people with strep throat will have fevers, no cough, swelling of the tonsils or white patches on their throat, and tender neck lymph nodes," Dr. Amir H. Barzin, DO, MS, director of the UNC Family Medicine Center, tells Bustle.
 "People with the flu can have the same symptoms, but can also experience body aches, headaches, stomach issues (likely nausea and vomiting) and extreme fatigue.
 Sometimes symptoms that one thinks are the flu could actually be strep throat and vice versa."
 Both strep throat and the flu are fairly contagious when somebody is experiencing symptoms (though less so when they're not), according to the Mayo Clinic.